+

 The Academic Credit Report will summarize which credits and courses have already been transferred, which courses are currently out for review by UMD faculty, which (if any) courses may not be eligible for transfer, and which official and final transcripts must still be received by UMD.

-Course review decisions come in 3 varieties
+Course review decisions come in 3 varieties:

 - Direct Equivalent - Faculty have determined that the transferred course is substantially similar to an existing UMD course (which may or may not satisfy a Liberal Education requirement).

-ex.
-SOC 1111 “Intro to Sociology” from Lake Superior College = SOC 1101 “Intro to Sociology” at UMD - General Elective without Liberal Education credit - The course is not substantially similar to any UMD existing course and does not fulfill a Liberal Education requirement, but the course does transfer to UMD as elective credit (and counts toward overall degree completion requirements).
+Example: SOC 1111 “Intro to Sociology” from Lake Superior College = SOC 1101 “Intro to Sociology” at UMD - General Elective without Liberal Education credit - The course is not substantially similar to any UMD existing course and does not fulfill a Liberal Education requirement, but the course does transfer to UMD as elective credit (and counts toward overall degree completion requirements).

-ex.
-ENG 3390 “Irish Literature" from College of St. Scholastica = ENGL 3999 (a general 3000-level elective) at UMD - General Elective with Liberal Education credit - UMD does not have a substantially similar course, but it has been determined that the transferring course will fulfill a Liberal Education requirement.
+Example: ENG 3390 “Irish Literature" from College of St. Scholastica = ENGL 3999 (a general 3000-level elective) at UMD - General Elective with Liberal Education credit - UMD does not have a substantially similar course, but it has been determined that the transferring course will fulfill a Liberal Education requirement.

-ex.
-BIO 100 "The Living World" from Arizona State University = BIOL 100N (a Natural Science liberal education requirement) at UMD
+Example: BIO 100 "The Living World" from Arizona State University = BIOL 100N (a Natural Science liberal education requirement) at UMD

 NOTE: Students receive the number of credits earned at their previous institution, even if the direct equivalent course at UMD is worth a different number of credits.